pycontribs/ruyaml/README.rst

 ::

+  0.12.15 (2016-09-21):
+   - allow dot char (and many others) in anchor name Fix issue 72 (reported by Shalon Wood)
+   - Slightly smarter behaviour dumping strings when no style is specified.
+Single string scalars that start with single quotes or have newlines now are dumped double quoted: "'abc\nklm'" instead of
+     '''abc

+        klm'''

   0.12.14 (2016-09-21):
    - preserve round-trip sequences that are mapping keys (prompted by stackoverflow question 39595807 from Nowox)

   0.12.13 (2016-09-15):